JhackerKat/configure-ad/README.md

 <img width="501" alt="Step 2  (m" src="https://github.com/user-attachments/assets/fc70f4bb-627d-4fc2-ace0-00a8b4fd525a" />
 </p>
 <p>
-Step 2. (m)  Login to DC-1 as jane_admin Open PowerShell _ise as an administrator Create a new File and paste the contents of the script into it
+Step 3. (a)  Login to DC-1 as jane_admin Open PowerShell _ise as an administrator Create a new File and paste the contents of the script into it
 </p>
 <br />